 What a Trip

 One data point isn’t sufficient to determine elevation, however.
-ATLAS will pick up a significant amount of background photons: sunlight in the 532 nanometer range will set off ATLAS’s photon detectors, and particulates or clouds in the air could skew ground data.
-So computer programs will create "photon cloud" graphs, showing thousands of data points returned by the instrument.
+ATLAS picks up a significant amount of background photons: sunlight in the 532 nanometer range can set off ATLAS’s photon detectors, and particulates or clouds in the air could skew ground data.
+So computer programs create "photon cloud" graphs, showing thousands of data points returned by the instrument.

-Only by applying additional computer programs, which look for the stronger signals in the background clouds, will scientists determine the elevation of the ice, land, water and vegetation below ICESat-2.
+Only by applying these additional computer programs, which look for the stronger signals in the background clouds, are scientists able to determine the elevation of the ice, land, water and vegetation below ICESat-2.